ZackInfosbd/Typescript/src/2024/design patterns/creational/builder/README.md

 - **Director**: Optionally, a director class can be used to manage the construction process for a builder.
 It knows which builder to use to get the desired form representation.

 - **Product**: The final form that is built by the concrete builder.
 The product can vary in type and complexity depending on the builder used.

+## Benefits

+1. **Separation of Concerns**: It separates the construction of a complex form from its representation, making it easier to manage complexity.

+2. **Control Over Construction Process**: It provides finer control over the construction process of the form.
+Different aspects of the form can be built and assembled in steps.

+3. **Flexibility in Representation**: Multiple representations of a form can be created using the same construction process by utilizing different concrete builders.

+4. **Reusability**: The builder pattern allows you to reuse the same construction code when building various representations of a form, reducing code duplication.